Motivic Euler Characteristic of Nearby Cycles and a Generalized Quadratic Conductor Formula: The quasi-homogeneous case

-For later use we need the following fact: \begin{Lemma} Then $Y$ is smooth over $k$. \end{Lemma} \begin{proof} Since smoothness is invariant under field extensions we may assume $k$ is algebraically closed.
+For later use we need the following fact: \begin{Lemma} Let $k$ be a field and let $Y$ be a $k$-scheme, separated and essentially of finite type over $k$.
+Let $D$ be an effective Cartier divisor on $Y$.
+Suppose that both $D$ and $Y\setminus D$ are smooth over $k$.
+Then $Y$ is smooth over $k$. \end{Lemma} \begin{proof} Since smoothness is invariant under field extensions we may assume $k$ is algebraically closed.
 Let $y$ be a point in $Y$.
 Since $D$ is a closed subscheme of $Y$, if $ y \notin D$ then it has a smooth neighbourhood.
 We have to show that also $y \in D$ is a smooth point in $Y$. {Since $D$ is an effective Cartier divisor, there is a neighbourhood $U$ of $y$ in $Y$, and a non-zero divisor $f$ on $U$ such that} $D \cap U$ is defined by the vanishing of $f$.
 The exact sequence of sheaves gives on stalks at $y$

-{Let } $d = dim Y$ so $dim D = d-1$. $D$ is smooth so $\OO_{D,y}$ is a regular local ring of dimension $d-1$, so we can write {the maximal ideal $m_{D,y}$ as generated by a regular sequence,} $m_{D,y} = (\bar{f}_1,\ldots,\bar{f}_{d-1})$.
+{Let } $d = \dim Y$ so $\dim D = d-1$. $D$ is smooth so $\OO_{D,y}$ is a regular local ring of dimension $d-1$, so we can write {the maximal ideal $m_{D,y}$ as generated by a regular sequence,} $m_{D,y} = (\bar{f}_1,\ldots,\bar{f}_{d-1})$.
 The $\bar{f}_i$ lift to $f_1,\ldots,f_{d-1}$ in {$m_{Y,y}$}.
 Now since $ ker (\OO_{Y,y} \rightarrow \OO_{D,y}) = (f) \OO_{Y,y} $ we get from the exact sequence that $m_{Y,y} = (f,f_1,\ldots,f_{d-1})$, with $(f,f_1,\ldots,f_{d-1})$ a regular sequence.
 Then $\OO_{Y,y}$ is a regular local ring and hence $y$ is a smooth point of $Y$. \end{proof}

 Assuming that our only singularity is $p=p_1$, the main result of the section is an analogue of Theorem \ref{mainprop}.
-The assumptions in the statement of the theorem are meant to choose a convenient neighbourhood to work with, as it does not matter for the global formula deduced in Corollary \ref{CorWtHomogFormula}.
+The assumptions in the statement of the theorem are meant to choose a convenient neighbourhood to work with, as it does not matter for the formulas deduced in Corollaries \ref{CorLocalqHomogFormula}, \ref{CorWtHomogFormula}.